tatianaacostag/DevelopersDoc_site/content/es/PayU Module Documentation/User and Profile management/User-management.md

 <img src="/assets/UserPreferences/UserPreferences_08.png" alt="PrintScreen" width="40%"/><br>

-5. At the bottom of the screen, all the profiles created (both default and custom) loads along with the accounts of the current merchant.
+5. At the bottom of the screen, all the profiles created (both default y custom) loads along with the accounts of the current merchant.
 Configure the access for each account setting a profile, if you don't want to enable access to an account, don't select a profile.

 ![PrintScreen](/assets/UserManagement/UserManagement_07.png)

-{{% alert title="Note" color="info"%}}
+{{% alert title="Nota" color="info"%}}
 If you want to assign a custom profile, you must create it first.
 {{% /alert %}}